LiliaFramework/Lilia/documentation/docs/meta/inventory.md

 **Purpose**

-Loads all items belonging to this inventory from storage.
+Loads all items belonging to this inventory from storage and merges each record's saved data into a new item instance.

 **Parameters**